adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

 1. Replace the contents of `src/commerce-backend-ui-1/web-src/src/pages/home.jsx` with the sample file located at `lab/admin-ui-sdk/bonus/home.jsx`.

 2. Set `require-adobe-auth: true` for both actions `get-config` and `save-config` in `src/commerce-backend-ui-1/actions/data/actions.config.yaml`.

+3. Set `require-adobe-auth: true` for `check-order` action in `src/commerce-backend-ui-1/actions/webhook/actions.config.yaml`.

-3. Build and deploy the extension using:
+4. Build and deploy the extension using:

     `aio app deploy --force-build --force-deploy`

+5. Navigate to System > Webhooks > Webhooks Subsriptions menu.
+Locate the `validate_stock` hook name.
+Under `actions` columns, click on `select` and choose `Edit` from the dropdown menu.

+6. Expand the `Developer Console OAuth` section.

+7. Switch the `Enable` toggle to `Yes`.

+8. Open the `OAuth Server-to-Server` in the Stage workspace of your project in the [Adobe Developer Console](https://developer.adobe.com/console).

+9. Fill the `Client ID`, `Client Secret` and `Organization ID` with the values found in the `OAuth Server-to-Server`.

+10. Save the changes.

 ## Troubleshooting